ad fraud

 How to Avoid It: Partner with trusted platforms and demand transparency in ad placement.
 Use tools like Moat or Comscore to verify impressions.
 Check for anomalies, like high impression counts with low engagement, and prioritize premium publishers with verified traffic.

-3. Bot Traffic
+3. How Bot Traffic Drives Advertisement Frauds

 Bots account for nearly 40% of internet traffic, per a 2023 Imperva study, and they wreak havoc on ad campaigns.
 Bots mimic human behavior, generating fake clicks, views, or form submissions, which skew analytics and waste budgets.